 Togo– Willem Dafoe stars in this true story as a man who must work with his lead sled dog, Togo, to navigate the treacherous terrain with a storm on the horizon.
 This film is set to launch in December 2019.

 Forky Asks a Question – Tony Hale returns as Toy Story 4’s Forky for a 10-installment short series.
 The series finds Forky asking life’s big (and not so big) questions.
-I love Forky, but the footage of this from D23 Expo fell flat for me and the character quickly overstayed his welcome.
+I love Forky, but this fell flat for me and the character quickly overstayed his welcome.

 Lamp Life – Bo Peep stars in a new Pixar short called Lamp Life, and shows what happened to Bo Peep between Toy Story 2 and 4.
 Release TBD.